Stevens-Mark/Spotify-app/README.md

 Each time I solved one problem, another arrived & I just kept adding more & more pages/components/features.
 The logic to make all the different components work together in relation to when to start/pause a track (thus showing the correct icon) I found slightly complicated to say the least.
 I think I improved some features though.

-For example (at the time of wrting this) with my app, on the shows page, you can use the player controls to navigate between the different episodes, but on spotify, using the player controls navigates away from show episodes & plays a track from elsewhere that I think makes no sense.
+For example (at the time of writing this) with my app, on the shows page, you can use the player controls to navigate between the different episodes, but on spotify, using the player controls navigates away from show episodes & plays a track from elsewhere that I think makes no sense.

 The same problem occurs with the songs page and the "songs window" on the all search results page.
 Again, if you select a track & then try to navigate using the player controls (like you can on a playlist, album or artist page) Spotify plays a totally different track from elsewhere.
 From a user point of view there's no continuity.